 Cara rediscovered the Buddhist path in her years as an outdoor educator.
 She began attending long-term meditation retreats, and her life was quickly transformed.
 Through her practice she moved towards work in mental heath, and she now works as a mindfulness-based psychotherapist and artist in Burlington, Vermont.
 In 2016 she completed Facilitator II training with Against the Stream, and is currently enrolled in the Spirit Rock Teacher Training.
 She loves working with teens and has staffed numerous teen retreats with Inward Bound Mindfulness Education.
 In her spare time she enjoys running and watching plants grow.

-Jameson is a consultant, life-coach, and mindfulness facilitator living in Cambridge.
+Jameson is a consultant, life-coach, and mindfulness facilitator.
 His work focuses on using Buddhist principles to support individuals as they seek to reduce suffering in their lives and find their own meaningful path.
-He has worked with individuals in recovery since 2012, using mindfulness practice as a tool to overcome addiction, and currently serves as both the manager at Against the Stream Boston and coordinator for Refuge Recovery in the Boston area.
+He has worked with individuals in recovery since 2012, using mindfulness practice as a tool to overcome addiction, and he served as the manager of Against the Stream Boston from 2016 to 2017.
 Jameson came to Buddhist practice in 2009 and completed meditation facilitator training with Noah Levine at Against the Stream in 2011.
 He is particularly interested in working with people in recovery and members of the LGBTQ community.